-Kurds propose halt on independence plans to prevent further violence
+Iraqi Kurds propose halt on independence plans

 - Violence has erupted between Iraqi and Peshmerga troops after pro-independence vote

-(CNN)The leaders of Iraq's autonomous region of Kurdistan have proposed holding off on acting on its September independence referendum in an effort to "act responsibly in order to prevent further violence," in the face of the Iraqi government's military response to the vote, a statement says.
+(CNN)The leaders of Iraq's semi-autonomous region of Kurdistan have proposed holding off on acting on its September independence referendum in an effort to "act responsibly in order to prevent further violence," in the face of the Iraqi government's military response to the vote, a statement says.

+Iraqi troops, alongside Iran-backed Shia paramilitaries, turned on their former Kurdish allies in the battle against ISIS in response to the referendum, which overwhelmingly favored breaking away from Iraq.
+Baghdad, Iran and Turkey heavily criticized the vote.
+Shortly after the plebiscite, Baghdad closed the Kurdistan Regional Government's (KRG) international airspace as part of a series of measures.

 "As Iraq and Kurdistan are faced with grave and dangerous circumstances, we are all obliged to act responsibly in order to prevent further violence and clashes between Iraqi and Peshmerga forces," said the statement from the Kurdistan Regional Government, or KRG.

-Iraqi troops, alongside Iran-backed Shia paramilitaries, turned on their former Kurdish allies in the battle against ISIS in response to the referendum, which overwhelmingly favored breaking away from Iraq.

-Earlier in October, government troops quickly took key areas of the autonomous region, including the oil-rich city of Kirkuk.
+Earlier this month, Iraqi government troops swept through disputed areas under Kurdish control, including the oil-rich city of Kirkuk.

+Kurds gained control of the multi-ethnic city of Kirkuk after Iraqi government forces abandoned it during ISIS' offensive in 2014.

+Iraqi Kurdistan and the greater Kirkuk province have an estimated 15% to 25% of Iraq's oil reserves, with several key oil fields surrounding the city of Kirkuk.
+Iraq has one of the world's largest oil reserves.

+At least 100,000 people have been displaced, according to the Kurdistan Region Security Council.

-The statement, dated October 24, suggested an immediate ceasefire and a halt to all military operations in the Kurdistan Region, along with a freeze on the referendum results and the commencement of dialogue between the Kurdish and Iraqi administrations.
+The KRG statement, dated October 24, suggested an immediate ceasefire and a halt to all military operations in Iraqi Kurdistan along with a freeze on the referendum results and the commencement of dialogue between the Kurdish and Iraqi administrations.

 The Iraqi federal government has not yet responded to the KRG's proposal.